 The goal of the program is to create an opportunity for sophomores where digital technologies, methods, and culture are subject to critical inquiry in the liberal arts.

-The first section of the program (Fall Semester) will engage the students in a series of workshops where they will develop skills in the use of digital technologies for scholarly research.
+The program engages the students in a series of workshops over the course of the academic year, developing skills in the use of digital technologies for scholarly research.

-Using this new knowledge, in the Spring Semester, the fellows will collaboratively plan, develop and build their own digital projects while working as a member of one or more project teams, assisting with digital labs and project support.
+For the Spring Semester, the fellows are planning, developing and building digital projects while working as members of one or more project teams, assisting with digital labs and project support.